travis-ci/travis-worker/doc/maintenance.md

 Currently needs to be done manually. <span style="background-color: yellow;">(Automate this if you'd like to help!)</span>

-* The box should have a user `travis` and the following things installed:
+The box should have a user `travis` and the following things installed.

 * Ubuntu Lucid32 2.6.32 (the exact kernel version matters!)
 * VirtualBox 4.0.10r72479
 * Git
 * Ruby 1.9.2 (preferably using Rvm)
 * Rake, Bundler, God, Vagrant

+Install `travis-worker`:

-* `$ git clone the travis-worker repository to ~/travis-worker`
+* `$ git clone` the travis-worker repository to `~/travis-worker`
 * `$ cd ~/travis-worker`
 * `$ cp templates/.worker.yml templates/.worker.god .`
 * `$ bundle install`

-* Edit `.worker.yml` and `.worker.god` according to your requirements.
+Now edit `.worker.yml` and `.worker.god` according to your requirements.
 You might not need to touch `.worker.god` at all but pay attention to:

 * the Redis URL (this is the Redis instance used by the Travis application)
 * the Travis application URL (you need to add your Travis username and token here)
 * the number of workers (`vms`) that will be used (e.g. you might want 1 for VM/cookbook development and 5 for staging/production use).
 * the Chef cookbook recipies that will be provisioned to each VM.

 That should be all.
 You can now build the VMs and then start the workers.